One of the questions that people who are considering taking a shot at stand-up comedy have is:

 And what I have described is what you will see at ANY stand-up comedy open mic ANYWHERE in the world.
 It’s not a lack of talent that is holding most of those folks back.

 It’s the lack of a process that helps them tap into their natural comedy talent.
-The same comedy talent that lead them to this article in the first place.
+I’m talking about the same comedy talent that lead them to this article in the first place.

 You came looking for signs you should be a comedian.
 That is what I have to offer and I hope they help you to figure out your next steps.